California Break Laws, What Must My Employer Provide?

 How Do I Bring a Claim?

 Here is the deal: exceptions apply, and you should consult with a qualified labor attorney in California before pursuing a claim.
 Most provide free consultations and work on a contingency fee basis.
+You can learn more about our firm’s employment lawyer here.
 Sometimes claims can even be settled without filing an actual lawsuit.
 In the alternative, if you are feeling brave, and prefer to do all the leg work yourself, you can file a wage claim with labor board without the need of a lawyer.
 You should consult with the labor board regarding the length of time it will take for your case to be heard because they can be backed up.
+Many DLSE offices are backed up one year or even more.

 What If My Employer Retaliates Against Me?